cogdog/wp-highlights/README.md

 Each front section provides bottom arrow navigation to the next section as well as an `edit this` link for logged in users so they can directly edit the content.

-The bottom footer can be customized with a social media icon menu and a custom footer menu text.
+The bottom footer can be customized with a social media icon menu using [Font Awesome 5 icons with my other plugin](https://github.com/cogdog/font-awesome-5-menus) and a custom footer menu text.

 Highlights works best for smaller amounts of content in each section, it's meant for high level summaries, and you can use hypertext links to expand to other sites.
 But still, some people want a lot of content in this site, so a features was added to mark the opening bits of a post to appear on the front, with a link to see expanded content in a single page ([see below for more](#splitting-content-into-see-more)).